Elinor Bellingham-Smith

 Elinor Bellingham-Smith (28 December 1906 – 4 November 1988) was a British painter of landscapes and still life.
 Her paintings are in the collections of Tate, Museums Sheffield, the Government Art Collection, Arts Council Collection and other museums and galleries.

 Early life

 Elinor Bellingham-Smith was born in London on 28 December 1906 to Guy and Ellen (Nell) Buxton Bellingham-Smith, who were married in 1901.
-Her father collected drawings and prints and published a catalog of his collection of Old Master drawings and those of Evelyn L. Englehearts and Thomas R. Berney. was a registrar, surgeon and obstetrician at Guy's Hospital.
+Her father, a registrar, surgeon and obstetrician at Guy's Hospital, collected drawings and prints and published a catalog of his collection, including Old Master drawings and those of Evelyn L. Englehearts and Thomas R. Berney.
 The painter Hugh Bellingham-Smith was her uncle.

 She had an older brother and sister.
 Bellingham-Smith was a proficient ballet dancer and pianist.
 She gave up dancing, though, following an injury.
 Bellingham-Smith studied at the Slade School of Fine Art beginning in 1928.
 In 1931 she finished her studies at the Slade and married the English painter Rodrigo Moynihan.